top of page

 Bryce Canyon is 55.98 square miles of colorful rocks, forests, meadows, and rock formation covers in the Paunsaugunt Plateau in southwestern Utah.

-Bryce features the most extensive collection in the world of hoodoos, which are tall, thin spires of rock.
-Pronghorn, prairie dogs, rattlesnakes, and short-horned lizards are a few of the unique animals living in the park.
+Bryce features the most extensive collection of tall hoodoos and thin spires of rock.
+Pronghorn, prairie dogs, rattlesnakes, and short-horned lizards are a few of the unique animals in the park.

 Best time of year to go